 I can best explain this through the analogy of coffee shop baristas in a post here.

 God is revealing what overall kingdoms, systems, and governments there are that have ways and principles against Him, and therefore which will eventually affect us personally.

 They have a basis that is trying to replace the role of Christ – an ‘anti-christ’ system

 7. Leading to Being In-Christ

-This will all then lead to a relationship with Christ, period.
+This should then lead to a relationship with Christ.

-You often hear references now to a Christ-centred gospel, which is perfectly true, however, this should not be separated from these prophecies which are actually coming from Christ.
+You often hear references now to a Christ-centred gospel, which of course, is true.
+However, this should not be separated from these prophecies which are actually coming from Christ Himself.

-They are here to help our walk with Jesus, and after you understand the visions and prophecies in Daniel, the two most important chapters are in actual fact chapters three and six all about the lions den and fiery furnace.
+They are here to help our walk with Jesus, and after you understand the visions and prophecies in Daniel, the two most important chapters are in actual fact chapters three and six all about the lion's den and the fiery furnace.

-These are examples of how we will need to have simple child-like faith in Christ through horrific times to see Him deliver His children and prepare us for His Second Coming.
+These are examples of how we will need to have simple child-like faith in Christ through horrific times to see Him deliver His children and prepare us for His Second Coming and eternally.

 Therefore, let’s get ready in Christ.